Epicrae/Average_fuction/README.md

-doing exercises from starting out with c++ BY: Tony Gaddis.
+Doing exercises from "Starting out with c++" BY: Tony Gaddis.
-Programming Challenges Chap 2-5
+Programming Challenges